rafamel/utils/README.md

 > An utility belt to complement your arguments parser of choice.

-If you come to find it useful, consider [starring the project](https://github.com/rafamel/cli-belt) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!
+If you find it useful, consider [starring the project](https://github.com/rafamel/cli-belt) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!

 ## Install